-Now available in our new interface – ThingLink’s 360 Image Library is a curated collection of professional 360 images from culturally relevant natural and historic sites.
-You can use the images to build immersive learning experiences and to travel virtually across the world.
+ThingLink’s 360 Image Library is a curated collection of professional 360 images from culturally relevant natural and historic sites.
+You can use the images to create virtual tours and immersive learning experiences that let your learners travel virtually across the world.

 How can you access the 360 Image Library?

-You now have access to the 360 Image Library in all account types within the new ThingLink Saimaa interface.
+You now have access to the 360 Image Library in all account types in ThingLink.
 You will find a link to the library on the left navigation sidebar.
 Simply browse through the images and choose one that you could like to clone.
 In addition, you can choose images for annotation from the 360° Image Library during the image creation flow.

 We first launched ThingLink’s 360 Image Library in 2017, which allowed teachers and students to build virtual expeditions and field trips.
 Using ThingLink’s ‘Clone’ feature, users could create their own interactive versions of the library images.
 For instance, they could add notes and narration, or connect several scenes into a virtual tour.
-It was so popular that subsequently in our new ThingLink Saimaa interface, we made the 360 Image Library available to all users – not just those in education.
+It was so popular that subsequently we made the 360 Image Library available to all users – not just those in education.

 Teachers can guide the tours from their home, by recording a voice narration in the background of the images.
 This means that students are not required to wear headsets, or be online at the same time.
-They can view the guided VR tours at their own pace from a laptop or mobile phone.
+They can view the guided VR tours at their own pace from an iphone, android phone or any mobile device.

 - Search images from ThingLink 360 Image Library

 - Clone the image to your own account and open it in the tag editor